-When MD5 value is calculated, if the request path is
+When the MD5 value is calculated, if the request path is

 http://cloud.tencent.com/test.jpg, then the path used for MD5 calculation will be

-Custom Authentication Key: it contains 6–32 uppercase and lowercase letters and digits.
+Custom authentication key: it contains 6 to 40 digits and uppercase and lowercase letters.
 The key should be kept private and known only to the client and server.

-sign in the example can be replaced with a parameter name containing 1–100 uppercase and lowercase letters, digits, and underscores.
+sign in the example can be replaced with a parameter name containing 1 to 100 uppercase and lowercase letters, digits, and underscores.
 After CDN receives the request, it will read the value of the specified signature parameter and calculate the MD5 value.
 If the result matches the

 md5hash value passed in, the signature will be successfully verified.
 If not, a 403 error will be directly returned.